 Step 3.
 To your debt with the highest interest, send all extra available cash.
-If you have an emergency fund, this step is simple.
+If you have an emergency fund or money available from your savings account, this step is simple.
 Since it’s unlikely that you can earn more in savings than you can “earn” (reclaim) by paying off your debt, all your unused income after paying expenses (necessary and discretionary as you see fit) should be dedicated towards the debt account with the highest interest rate.

 Step 4.
 Repeat every month.
 You cover all your bases by ensuring every creditor receives the minimum payment, but you hone in on only your debt with the highest interest.
 Once a debt account has been eliminated — and it may not be the account at the top of the list if other balances are smaller — remove it from the list and re-order if interest rates have changed.

 It’s that simple.
 This is mathematically the best method for paying off your personal debt.
 No other method will get you out of debt faster and save you as much money.

 Despite the facts, many people disagree.
 The primary reason detractors, or supporters of the “debt snowball” method, may argue is that Dave Ramsey’s method will help you pay off your smaller debt faster, providing you with “early success” and possibly the motivation to continue along the path of debt reduction.
 The Debt Avalanche will also provide early success, but if you need special motivation to continue your monthly payments, consider this: By choosing the Debt Avalanche method, you will pay off your total debt faster, you will pay less interest, and you are mathematically efficient.